thanhnhanlam/cse15l-lab-reports/lab-report-1-week-2.md

 ### 1. Installing VSCode

 Go to https://code.visualstudio.com/Download.
-Click on the button corresponding to your operating system (macOC, Windows, or Linux) to download Visual Studio Code.
+Click on the button corresponding to your operating system (macOC, Windows, or Linux) to download Visual Studio Code:

 ![VSCode Download Webpage][VSCode Download Webpage]

 Follow the instructions to install VSCode.
-Once installed, opening VSCode should look like this (yours might be a little different depending on your settings).
+Once installed, opening VSCode should look like this (yours might be a little different depending on your settings):

 ![VSCode Screenshot][VSCode Screenshot]

 ### 2. Remotely Connecting

+You will need your course-specific account for CSE15L.
+You can find it at https://sdacs.ucsd.edu/~icc/index.php.

+Enter you username and Student ID in the corresponding input fields, then click `Submit`:

+![Account Lookup Tool][Account Lookup Tool]

+You will then find your course-specific account:

+![Course-Specific Account][Course-Specific Account]

 Open the terminal in VSCode.
-You can go to `Terminal` > `New Terminal` or use ``Ctrl + ` ``.
+You can press ``Ctrl + ` `` or go to `Terminal` > `New Terminal` to open the terminal:

+![New Terminal Button][New Terminal Button]

-To connect to the course-specific account on `ieng6`, run the command in your terminal:
+To connect to the course-specific account on `ieng6`, run the following command in your terminal with your username instead of `cse15lsp22xxx`:

 `ssh cse15lsp22xxx@ieng6.ucsd.edu`

-where `cse15lsp22xxx` is your username, and `ieng6.ucsd.edu` is the hostname.
+You will be prompted to write your password.
+Enter your password (nothing will be displayed as you type).

+![]

-You should now be connected to the remote server.
+Your computer (client) should now be connected to a computer in the CSE basement (server).

 ### 3. Trying Some Commands

-Here are some common commands to try:
+Try running the following commands both on your computer and on the remote server:
+* `cd ~`
 * `cd`
-* `cd ..`
-* `cd ~`
+* `ls -lat`
-* `ls -h`
+* `ls -a`
+* cp /home/linux/ieng6/cs15lsp22/public/hello.txt ~/
-* `ls`
+* cat /home/linux/ieng6/cs15lsp22/public/hello.txt

+You can then exit the remote computer by running the command `exit`:

+![Exit Remote Computer][Exit Server]

 ### 4. Moving Files with `scp`

+In order to copy files from the client to the remote server, we can run the following command:

+`scp WhereAmI.java cs15lsp22xxx@ieng6.ucsd.edu:~/`

+This will copy `WhereAmI.java` to the server.

 ### 5. Setting an SSH Key

+To set an SSH Key, in the client, execute the command:

+`ssh-keygen`

+You will be prompted to enter a password.
+You can leave the password blank and press `Enter`.

 ### 6. Optimizing Remote Running

+There are other ways to copy a file from the client to the server more quickly.
+Instead of typing previous commands, you can use the up arrow.
+You can run many commands at the same time by adding a `;` between them.
+If you add a command in quotes `""` after `ssh`, the client will access the remote account, then run these commands and exit the account.

 [VSCode Download Webpage]: screenshot-installing-vscode-webpage.png
 [VSCode Screenshot]: screenshot-vscode.png
+[Account Lookup Tool]:
+[Course-Specific Account]:
+[Exit Server]:
+[New Terminal Button]: screenshot-new-terminal-button.png

+Guidelines
+include the steps you took to log into a course-specific account on ieng6 with at least 6 screenshots (of what each step looked like) 2-3 sentences for each step describing what you did